 CAT gets people moving around Savannah.
 Our transit services bring hard-working commuters to their jobs, students to their schools, and fun-seekers to entertainment, shopping areas, and restaurants.
-We provide mobility to residents of the city as well as to large numbers of tourists, taking them to and from the airport, their hotels, and countless attractions.
+We provide mobility to residents of Chatham County as well as to large numbers of tourists, taking them to and from the airport, their hotels, and countless attractions.

 Reporting to a Board of Directors, an Executive Director manages the day-to-day aspects at CAT.
 CAT staff use industry “best practices” to handle the details of operations, safety issues, vehicle maintenance, customer care, route design and scheduling, human resources, administration, ridership growth, capital planning, and grant administration.
 The Board of Directors controls policy issues such as fare structure and service levels.

 See the charts below for current performance information, and use the navigation links on the left to learn more about CAT and how we keep you Always On The Move!